OpenKJ/OpenKJ/README.md

 * Regular singers - Auto track/save queue changes for regular singer.
 * Regular singers - Export to file (file->export regulars)
 * Regular singers - Import from file (no rename/merge/replace on name conflict yet)
-* Notification of BreakMusic via IPC that karaoke is starting playback or stopping (used for auto-fade of break music)
+* IPC - Notification of BreakMusic via IPC that karaoke is starting playback or stopping (used for auto-fade of break music)
 * Ticker - Enable/disable
 * Ticker - Display ticker on CDG output window
 * Ticker - Font settings
 * Ticker - Foreground/background color settings
 * Ticker - Full rotation or limited rotation display settings
 * Ticker - Widget height setting (eventually will make adaptive to font, but this works for now)
+* Audio - Fading in/out on play/pause/unpause/stop (QMediaPlayer backend only)
+* Video - CDG Preview Dialog

 BreakMusic: